Choosing your wedding cake maker

-Once you’re happy with your baker’s reviews, you’ll need to check their calendar or drop them a line to see if they’re available on your date before you start discussing prices and styles.
-We recommend choosing your baker around 6 months in advance, but if you’re marrying in peak season or on a weekend, you may want to start the search earlier than this, as good suppliers will get booked up quickly!
+Once you’re happy with your baker’s reviews, you’ll need to check their calendar or drop them a line to see if they’re available on your date.
+We recommend choosing your baker around 6 months in advance.
+However, if you’re marrying in peak season or on a weekend, you may want to start the search earlier than this.
+The best suppliers get booked up very quickly!

-If you, the groom, or any of your guests have dietary requirements such as a gluten-free, nut-free, vegan or diabetic diet, then it’s worth making sure that this is a request that your chosen cake maker can accommodate early on.
+It’s worth making sure that your chosen cake maker can accommodate any dietary requirements.
+This could include gluten-free, nut-free, vegan or diabetic diet.
 We recommend that you have a separate, clearly-labelled cake made up for guests with dietary requirements, rather than including a special tier or layer in your regular cake, to avoid cross-contamination.

 Consultations and tastings

 Before you book your wedding cake maker, you may want to visit them for a consultation or tasting.
-As exciting as this is, be sure you have the major details sorted (such as the venue, date, flowers and budget) before you visit your baker, as all these elements may affect your chosen style.
-Take inspirational images of cake styles you like, along with details of your flowers and colour scheme, with you on the day to help your supplier get an idea of what you’re looking for.
+As exciting as this is, ensure you have the major details sorted (the venue, date, flowers and budget) before you visit your baker.
+All these elements may affect your chosen style.
+Take inspirational images of cake styles you like, along with details of your flowers and colour scheme with you.
+This will help your supplier get an idea of what you’re looking for.

 You may also get a chance to taste some cake flavours of your choosing.
-Some bakers will charge for this, but often the price is taken off your final cake order if you choose to go ahead with the supplier.
+Some bakers will charge for this, but often the price is taken off your final cake order.
 Whether you get to try them on the day, or you’re given mini cakes to take away with you, we recommend you don’t go into it too hungry so you can be objective!

 Sound good?
 Find a cake maker here!